groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/tiff-to-djvu.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-image-o"
+        - icon: "far fa-image"
           title: " About TIFF File Format"
           content: |
             TIFF or TIF, Tagged Image File Format, represents raster images that are meant for usage on a variety of devices that comply with this file format standard.
 It is capable of describing bilevel, grayscale, palette-color and full-color image data in several color spaces.
 It supports lossy as well as lossless compression schemes to choose between space and time for applications using the format.
-The format is extensible and has underwent several revisions that allows the inclusion of an unlimited amount of private or special-purpose information.
-The format is not machine dependent and is free from bounds like processor, operating system, or file systems.

           link: "https://docs.fileformat.com/image/tiff/"

     format:
         # format loop
-        - icon: "far fa-file-image-o"
+        - icon: "far fa-file-DJVU"
-          title: " About DjVu File Format"
+          title: " About DJVU File Format"
           content: |
             DjVu, pronounced as “déjà vu”, is a graphics file format intended for scanned documents and books especially those which contain the combination of text, drawings, images and photographs.
 It was developed by AT&T Labs.
 It uses multiple techniques like image layer separation of text and background images, progressive loading, arithmetic coding and lossy compression for bitonal images.
-Since DJVU file can contain compressed yet high-quality colour images, photographs, text, and drawings and can be saved in less space therefore, it’s used on web as eBooks, manuals, newspapers, ancient documents, etc. DjVu can be graded superior alternative to PDF.
-File extensions associated to DjVu are .DJVU or .DJV.
-DjVu can achieve compression ratios about 5 – 10 better than existing methods such as JPEG & GIF for colour documents and 3 – 8 times better than TIFF in black and white documents.
-Scanned documents at 300 DPI with full colour upto 25 MB can be compressed down to 30 to 100 KB.
-Similarly Black and white documents can be compressed upto 5 to 30 KB.
-Average HTML page can be up to 50 KB, therefore, these documents can be uploaded on net without any problem.

           link: "https://docs.fileformat.com/image/djvu/"